popeindustries/dvlp/README.md

 ### Transpiling

-In some cases, you may want to write HTML/CSS/JS in a non-standard, higher-order language like SASS (for CSS), or JSX (for JS).
-In these cases, you can pass **dvlp** a `transpile` function to convert file contents on the fly when requested by the browser.
+In some cases, you may want to write CSS/JS in a non-standard, higher-order language like SASS (for CSS), or JSX (for JS).
+In these cases, you can pass **dvlp** a `transpile` function to convert file contents on the fly when imported by an application server or requested by the browser.

 <details>
 <summary>Writing a transpiler</summary>

-The `transpile` function should accept a `filePath` and return a content string (or Promise resolving to a string) if the file has be transpiled.
+The `transpile` function should accept a `filePath` string and `isServer` boolean, and return a content string (or a string resolving Promise if **not** transpiling a server file) if the file has be transpiled.
 If nothing is returned, **dvlp** will handle the file normally:

 ```js
 // scripts/transpile.js